uml-robotics/uml_hri_nerve_armada_workstation/README.md

   <xacro:j2s7s300  base_parent="${robot_root}"/>
 ```

+The file which describes the workstation `workstation_model.urdf.xacro` is contained within this package and included as shown above.
+This allows the user to create a virtual joint (in this case `connect_table_and_root`) between the robot and workstation, as wel as a joint (`connect_world_and_table`) which will connect the table to the common reference frame, `world`, which normally the robot would be attached to.

 ## Integrated Packages
 The following is a list of industrial robot repositories/moveit config packages which are already configured to launch the robot and workstation together in a simulated Gazebo environment: